-International Institute For Inclusive Cultural Leadership (ICICL)
+International Centre For Inclusive Cultural Leadership (ICICL)

 A Global Centre of Excellence at Anant National University – an integral part of the UNESCO UNITWIN Network on Culture, Tourism and Development